Collect for Purity

 The Collect for Purity is the name traditionally given to the collect prayed near the beginning of the Eucharist in most Anglican rites.
 Its oldest known sources are Continental, where it appears in Latin in the 10th century Sacramentarium Fuldense Saeculi X.

 Though it appeared in The Cloud of Unknowing in English, Thomas Cranmer is credited as translating the prayer into English and from there it has entered almost every Anglican prayer book in the world.

-Saint Philip Neri was also known to have prayed this during the Mass in Latin, whenever it was possible according to the rubrics.